hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 * `network_adapter_name` - (Required) The name of the network adapter.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `vlan_id` - (Required) Specifies the ID for the VLAN storage network.
 This setting is applied to the network interfaces that route the storage and VM migration traffic.
 Changing this forces a new Stack HCI Deployment Setting to be created.

----

-A `virtual_switch_configuration_override` block supports the following:

-* `enable_iov` - (Optional) Specifies the IoV enable status for Virtual Switch.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `load_balancing_algorithm` - (Optional) Specifies the load balancing algorithm for Virtual Switch.
-Changing this forces a new Stack HCI Deployment Setting to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: